Back to Podcast Guides

 1This is not a medical protocol, crisis plan, or replacement for therapy, spiritual direction, or qualified clinical support.
 Burnout, depression, grief, trauma, addiction, and suicidal ideation need appropriate care.
 Use these practices as reflective tools, and go slowly if inner work becomes destabilizing.

-A call does not always arrive as a dramatic collapse.
-Sometimes it is the “pebble in your shoe”: a persistent low-grade sense that your life technically works, but something in you is no longer available for the same bargain.
-Ben’s own turning point came during a rainy run in Seattle when the phrase “if you don’t have your heart, you have nothing” surfaced and forced him to look at the way he was moving through the world.3
+A call rarely arrives as dramatic collapse.
+More often it is a persistent low-grade sense that your life technically works while something in you is no longer available for the same bargain.
+Ben's own turning point came during a rainy run in Seattle when the phrase "if you don't have your heart, you have nothing" surfaced and forced him to look at how he was moving through the world.

 Start with the smallest honest signal: